redjax/Terraform/templates/cloudflare/waf/ZoneCustomRules/README.md

 This template applies a custom WAF ruleset.
 Free Cloudflare plans only support 5 rules, so this template is meant to squish all of your rules into a single custom rule to apply to the WAF of your chosen zone(s).

+## Setup

-Copy the [`example.terraform.tfvars`](./example.terraform.tfvars) to `terraform.tfvars` and modify the rules to your liking.
-Run `terraform init -upgrade` and `terraform apply` to apply the template to your firewall.
+- Copy the [`example.secrets.tfvars`](./example.secrets.tfvars) to `secrets.tfvars` and add your Cloudflare account/API details.
+- Run `terraform init -upgrade` and `terraform apply -var-file="secrets.tfvars"` to apply the template to your firewall.

 ## Troubleshooting